It's great to welcome you back to our venues!

 Things are a little bit different from before, so please read through the info below so that you know what to expect when you come.

-All tickets must be bought in advance.
-If possible please book your tickets online, however if you are unable to do so you can email email@example.com or speak to a member of the ticketing services team on 01738 621031 (Mon - Fri 10am - 4pm from Wed 25 Aug 2021) and a member of the ticketing services team will get back to you.
-Perth Theatre Ticketing Services will be open for in-person sales from Mon 30 Aug 2021.
+Where possible, please book your tickets in advance online.
+If you are unable to do this you can email email@example.com or speak to a member of the Ticketing Services team on 01738 621031 (Mon - Fri 10am - 4pm).
+Perth Theatre Box Office will also be open for in-person sales during those hours.

 You can choose to save your ticket to your phone or print it off at home.
 Please don’t forget to bring it!
 We won’t be able to let you in without a valid ticket.

-If you have already purchased a physical ticket, or have chosen to collect your ticket from the box office, please have the ticket or booking confirmation available.
+If you have already purchased a physical ticket, or have chosen to collect your ticket from Box Office, please have the ticket or booking confirmation available.

 If you have specific health needs and need support during your visit, or if you can’t wear a face covering please let us know in advance so that we can help when you’re here.